torognes/inf9380/cloud/handson.md

 ![Screenshot 2022-03-28 at 10 59 40](https://user-images.githubusercontent.com/22190352/160363634-a6ea65e8-dd27-45fe-9cd4-21dbeff327da.png)

+ See the NREC documentation about security groups: https://docs.nrec.no/security-groups.html

 7. For openstack cli to work we also need to create the ssh keypair via the openstack cli.
 Create the key.
 The syntax is `openstack keypair create --pubcli-key <path-to-your-public-key> <name-you want to give it>`